Everything You Need to Know About Backpacking Around Kenya

 Staying Safe While Backpacking Around Kenya

+Take precaution in built up areas and most especially at night.
+Nairobi has a reputation for crime but this is mostly in townships or certain parts of the city.
 As for health, there are many hospitals and clinics throughout Kenya.
 If you have malaria or any kind of illness, you can get treated very quickly.
 With this in mind, you might want to have cholera, polio, typhoid and malaria immunizations.

 About Anti Malaria Tablets

 Well, every individual responds differently to each type and I am not a doctor.
 You should check with your local GP who is likely to prescribe you with wither larium, malarone or doxy.
-You will hear all sorts of stories from travellers about the side effects of these tablets.
+You will hear all sorts of stories from travellers about the side effects of these tablets but it’s important o have protection as malaria is treated as a common illness in this part of the world.

 Do You Need a Visa for Kenya?